elliesimpson3/khan-academy-search/README.md

 ## Running the Tests

 The steps below will take you through running the tests.
-It is assumed you have Node.js (version v19.8.1) and git installed.
+It is assumed you have Node.js (recommended version v18.15.0 and above) and git installed.

 ### 1. Clone this repo and open Cypress
 ```bash